Our Wines

 Marechal Foch

-An old variety from the Loire region of France.
+An old variety from the Loire Valley region of France, bred during the early 1900’s by French vine breeder Eugène Kuhlmann, named for .
 Small clusters made up of dark, tiny berries.
 A favorite of our local birds.
 Wines are always full-bodied with smooth, supple tannins and pleasant aroma of ripe fruits.

 Frontenac

-A relatively recently conceived variety from Minnesota, known for its cold tolerance and disease resistance.
+A relatively recently bred variety from Minnesota, known for its cold tolerance and disease resistance.
 The wines are heavy, bordering on port.
+Depending on the vintage it can lean more cocoa or more dark cherry.

 Dry White Wine